-- 4.1.1 These requirements apply to FRP boats and motorboats of 4.5 15 m in length, with the Froude number $Fr_v < 2.5$ (refer to 1.1.4). - 4.1.2 Where the requirements for scantlings, structures and materials of members and assemblies are not provided in this Section, they shall be determined according to the requirements specified in Sections 2 and 3.
+- 4.1.1 These requirements apply to FRP boats and motorboats of 4,5-15 m in length, with the Froude number $Fr_v < 2,5$ (refer to 1.1.1.3).
+4.1.2 Where the requirements for scantlings, structures and materials of members and - 4.1.2 Where the requirements for scantlings, structures and materials of members and assemblies are not provided in this Section, they shall be determined according to the requirements specified in Sections $\underline{2}$ and $\underline{3}$.